 -dis-sis or plur

-injection of an agent between the layers of the pleura that causes them to fuse to seal off leaks.
-This procedure helps prevent fluid or air from building up in the pleural cavity, the area between the pleura.
+injection of a chemical between the layers of the pleura (chest lining) that causes them to fuse to seal off leaks.
+This procedure helps prevent fluid or air from building up in the pleural cavity, the area in the chest outside the lungs.
 See also pleura.

 number of sets of chromosomes contained in a cell.
-Ploidy is a marker that helps predict how quickly a cancer is likely to spread.
-Cancers with 23 pairs of chromosomes (the same as as normal cells) are called diploid (dip-loyd) and those with either more or less than that amount are aneuploid (an-you-ployd).
+Ploidy can sometimes help predict how quickly a cancer is likely to spread.
+Cancer cells with 23 pairs of chromosomes (the same as as normal cells) are called diploid (dip-loyd) and those with either more or less than that amount are aneuploid (an-you-ployd).
 See also chromosome, deoxyribonucleic acid.

 surgery to remove a lung.
 See also lobectomy.

-a chronic blood disorder in which the bone marrow makes too many red blood cells, white blood cells, and platelets.
-This leads to a higher concentration of hemoglobin with larger amounts of red blood cells, which is the main feature of this disease.
-But with time, the high platelet count may become more of a problem and patients can suffer from problems with blood clots because of this and their “thickened” blood.
+a chronic blood disorder in which the bone marrow makes too many red blood cells, although it can also make too many white blood cells and platelets.
+Blood clots can become a problem because of high platelet counts and “thickened” blood.
 Often, the spleen is enlarged.
-Over time, the bone marrow is replaced by fibrous tissue (myelofibrosis).
-Although it is not a true cancer, it often turns into acute myelogenous leukemia (AML) after many years.
+For some people, the bone marrow is displaced by fibrous tissue (myelofibrosis).
+PV is not a true cancer, but rarely it evolves into acute myelogenous leukemia (AML).
 See also bone marrow, leukemia, platelet, red blood cells, spleen, white blood cells.

-a growth from a mucous membrane commonly found in organs such as the rectum, the uterus, and the nose.
+a growth from a mucous membrane on the inner lining of an organ such as the colon, rectum, uterus, or nose.
 Polyps may be non-cancerous (benign) or cancerous (malignant).
 See also adenomatous polyp, hyperplastic polyp, inflammatory polyp, mucous membrane, rectum, uterus.

 surgery or procedure to remove a polyp.
 See also polyp.

-a procedure that uses computed tomography (CT) and a dye injected into the portal vein of the liver.
-It takes cross-sectional x-rays of the veins to find cancer that may have spread from the colon or rectum.
-See also colon, computed tomography, rectum, x-ray.
+an imaging test of the liver that uses computed tomography (CT) and a dye injected into the portal vein of the liver.
+It takes cross-sectional x-rays of the veins to look for cancer that may have spread from the colon or rectum.
+See also colon, computed tomography, imaging tests, rectum, x-ray.

 see surgical margin.

 also called a PET scan.
-An imaging method that creates a picture of the body (or of biochemical events) after the injection of a very low dose of a radioactive form of a substance such as glucose (sugar).
-The scan computes the rate at which the tumor is using the sugar.
-All cells use sugar, but high-grade tumors use more sugar than normal and low-grade tumors use less than high-grade ones.
-PET scans may be used to find tumors or see how well a tumor is responding to treatment.
-See also grade, imaging studies, nuclear medicine, radioisotope.
+An imaging method that creates a picture of the body (or of biochemical events) after the injection of a very low dose of a radioactive substance that the body normally uses, such as a sugar.
+The scan then looks for areas of radiation in the body that might indicate tumors.
+(All cells use sugar, but high-grade tumors use more sugar than normal cells or low-grade tumors.)
+PET scans can help find tumors or see how well a known tumor is responding to treatment.
+The pictures are not very detailed, but they show the whole body at once.
+See also grade, imaging tests, nuclear medicine scan, radioisotope.

 the back or near the back of an organ or the body.